Best Practices For Businesses: Scanning and Indexing

 What is scanning or imaging?

-What are the different options for Scanners?
+What are the different scanner options for OFFICE USE?

 What are my options when scanning?

 There are many options on how scanning should be done.
 The table above shows some of the most common options.

 It is all about what you are trying to achieve.
 For example, if you want higher resolutions, the impact is slower scans and very high storage costs because the files generated are larger.

 Outsourced Scanning makes sense for the digitization of high volume and large backfile documents.
 Large backfile documents are basically the old files from your archives without a digital equivalent.
 These projects usually pose multiple concerns: timeliness, data security, clarity of the papers, and scanning of delicate material due to the aging of paper.

 - Reduce Expenses

 Document scanning projects require trained staff, software, and necessary equipment.
 Purchasing an industrial-grade scanner is not really ideal especially for a short-term need.
 Chances are, after the backfile scanning project, the scanner will be left unutilized and consuming office space as the day-forward projects can be done using smaller scanners.
 With outsourced scanning, you will be assured that the project will be on time and on budget.

 Scanning is also a very labor-intensive process that involves a minimum of five (5) people.
 Conversion of the scanned images, also known as indexing, would need an indexing software.
 These costs could be eliminated by outsourcing